jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Then came the world wide web (1991), a new technology that unlocked many new tools like websites, forums, blogs, and something called “wikis”.
 Wiki software lets anyone write or edit a webpage by pressing “edit now”.
 All changes are saved, so anyone can erase errors or vandalism by pressing “undo now”.
 For years programmers used wikis to collaboratively write technical manuals.

 As web tools boomed in the late ’90’s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
-Today, most of us who were curious about things like Tesla's know our quest ends with a free online encyclopedia anyone can edit called Wikipedia.
+Today, most of us who were curious about things like electromagnetism know our quest ends with a free online encyclopedia anyone can edit called Wikipedia.
 But it didn’t start out that way.

 Wikipedia started as Nupedia (2000).
 Nupedia was a free online copycat of Encyclopedia Britannica where only “expert” professors made articles.
 Wikipedia (2001) was a side project.
 Only programmers knew “community content creation” would work.

 Everyone else assumed regular people would only read the work of professors.
 The first issue with this theory was that the professors didn’t like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000, which most professors loved to belittle as rubbish.
 Professors even disallowed students from referencing Wikipedia's articles in their papers.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The second issue was that it turned out “expert” answers and “regular” answers are the same.
-Among other reasons, Tesla's are so safe because with the engine and battery at the bottom.
-This makes them hard to flip, and leaves lots of room for impact absorting frames.
+Batteries and cooper wire arranged properly manipulate the electromagnetic field and force eletronns to move, making electricity from anything that spins.
+Be it a gas turbine, or fan inside a small creek in Cameroon.

 Thirdly, Wikipedia was so easy to use many extras became protagonists!
 A huge community of non-academics voluntarily shared their knowledge one “edit now” at a time and fiercely protected their common knowledge with “undo now”.
 Nobody told them, paid them, or made a rule to force it.
 Because performing majic was again its own reward.